daddydrac/Automated-Flask-API-Installer/README.md

 ```
 docker-compose build
 ```
-And then start the machine learning infrastructure:
+And then start the app infrasturcture to support your machine learning app:
 ```
 docker-compose up -d
 ```